 Venomous Bite

 One of the most crucial survival tactics for young rattlesnakes is their venomous bite.
 While these young snakes may lack the size and strength of older individuals, their venom allows them to incapacitate prey quickly and efficiently.
-This not only aids in securing food but also minimizes the risk posed by larger predators.
+This not only aids in securing food but also minimizes the risk of larger predators.

 Avoiding Predators